Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 **Summary:**
 NC-09, stretching from the Sandhills to the southern Piedmont, is a Republican-leaning district with pockets of competitiveness near military bases and growing suburbs.
-The district includes Randolph County (the most Republican county in the state and a fast-growing Triad exurb), as well as Moore, Hoke, Scotland, Richmond, Montgomery, and parts of Cumberland and Harnett counties.
+The district includes Randolph County (the most Republican county in the state and a fast-growing Triad exurb), as well as Moore, Hoke, Lee, Scotland, Richmond, Montgomery, and parts of Cumberland and Harnett counties.
 These areas encompass a mix of rural communities, military families (especially near Fort Bragg), and suburban growth.
 While the GOP dominates, Democrats have made some gains in suburban precincts, especially in the Fayetteville area.
 The district's population is shaped by a blend of long-established rural families, military personnel, and newcomers drawn by affordable housing and job opportunities in the Triad and Sandhills regions.

 **Key Trends:**
 - **Presidential:** Democratic and Republican margins by year: